tovacinni/sdf-explorer/README.md

 <img src="media/demo.jpg" alt="drawing" height="400"/>

+In this work we provide a dataset and an explorer to visualize, analyze and work with signed distance functions (SDFs).
+We currently have 63 SDFs, and hopefully more in the future!

 If you have any feature requests, feel free to submit an issue!

 ## Downloading the Dataset